Spilje Bay - Operation Healing 11

 40° 6' 12.4992" N, 19° 45' 0.8568" E

 The above picture shows a troop of No 2 Commando forming up in an olive grove for an attack.
+The combined raiding force was part of Land Forces Adriatic.
 The sketch map was drawn by the author of this report.

 Spilje Bay, Albania 28th – 29th July 1944